 Is it then reasonable to demand that at least it "should be possible" to reformulate / rewrite an argument in this system?
 Again, we can answer this with a clear "no".
-As our starting point was the question what such a claim of "should" could mean, it would be ironically inappropriate to carelessly introduce such a demand here.
-Note however, that within this argument we already anticipate (see subsection 7.1) that rewriting also makes sense for different kinds of mathematics.
-Up to now, constructive mathematics was only seen as an auxiliary tool to answer our posed question.
+As such a rewriting realistically would not be carried out and cannot be carried out either and as our starting point was the question what such a claim of "should" could mean in such a situation, it would be ironically inappropriate to carelessly introduce such a demand here.